 R&D to improve agricultural productivity and to better understand challenges faced by partner countries are important priorities in Australia’s ODA for agriculture.
 As such, agricultural research received 44% of bilateral agriculture ODA in 2021, funded through ACIAR.
 DFAT and ACIAR also work closely with CGIAR on agricultural research in partner countries.

 Some of Australia’s bilateral funding is channeled as earmarked funding through multilaterals (US$31 million in 2021), such as Australia’s contributions to CGIAR (US$17 million in 2022) and GAFSP (US$104 million pledged for 2010-2024).

 Compared to other DAC donors, Australia spends very little on core contributions to multilateral organizations.

-The table on slide two below summarizes Australia’s more recent commitments to multilaterals working on agricultural development.
-Some of these commitments are considered core funding to multilaterals while others will be earmarked (bilateral) funding from Australia.
+The table on slide two below summarizes Australia’s recent commitments to multilaterals working on agricultural development.
+Some of these commitments are considered core funding to multilaterals while others are earmarked funding through multilaterals.

 Funding & Policy Outlook

 Agriculture is not a sector of primary concern: The is not highlighted in Australia’s 2020 Partnerships for Recovery plan.
 Australia supports its partners with knowledge-sharing around agricultural innovation, tackling biosecurity threats, and establishing market-oriented economic, trade, and agricultural policies.